mvfolino68/kGPT/README.md

 - Allow users to input their own OpenAI API key in the frontend.
 - Include more documentation sites.
 - Tune the ChatVectorDBChain to improve the quality of the answers.
-- Produce the chat history as a Kafka topic.
+- Produce the chat history as a topic.

 ## Follow me on Twitter & LinkedIn